5 very good reasons why surf leashes are mandatory

 Are surf leashes a matter of style or safety?
-When surfers are hit by loose surfboards, the debate on using leg ropes arises again.
+When loose surfboards hit surfers, the debate on using leg ropes arises again.
 There's really only one obvious answer: use it.

 "Longboarders should never use leashes."